Former LC-M head coach Dupree passes away - Orange Leader

 He was head coach at LC-M from 1981-84 and led the Bears to a 20-20 record.

 Dupree had a couple of Bear teams on the threshold twice as they barely missed out with 7-3 records in both 1981 and 1983.
 The Bears finished third in district play in each of those seasons but back then the UIL only allowed two playoffs teams from each district.
-He also implemented those cool-looking University of Michigan-styled helemts to the program that so many LC-M faithful remember.
+He also implemented those cool-looking University of Michigan-styled helmets to the program that so many LC-M faithful remember.

-The 1981 team was led by the likes of quarterback Cazzy Francis and Bennett Teer that ran up amazing offensive numbers in Dupree’s heralded “Who and Wham” offenses that generated a lot of yards on the ground.
+The 1981 team was led by the likes of quarterback Cazzy Francis and Bennett Teer that ran up amazing offensive numbers in Dupree’s heralded “Whoo and Wham” offenses that generated a lot of yards on the ground.

 The 1983 was stout as well, featuring the arm of quarterback Richard Pannell, the running of Homer Rhodes and the pass-catching abilities of receiver Derek Anderson.
 The Bears were definitely on the cusp of a playoff berth that season before a late Jasper rally kept LC-M from joining postseason play.